 Through its members and collaborators, EMBL Australia is building the EMBL Australia Partner Laboratory that will consist of up to 20 research groups, giving their host institutions access to EMBL’s scientific excellence and governance.

-The Victorian node at Monash University currently hosts four research groups and SBI Australia within the Faculty of Biomedical and Psychological Sciences:
+The Victorian node at Monash University currently hosts four research groups within the Faculty of Biomedical and Psychological Sciences:

 - Dr Edwina McGlinn and her team are working to understand the genes controlling formation of the skeleton and neural circuits.

 - Dr Chen Davidovich is studying key proteins involved in the maintenance of stem cell fate, and which play an important role in multiple cancers.

 - A/Professor Max Cryle is using a combination of techniques to understand and harness the major protein machines that catalyse the production of some of the most important antibiotics in clinical use.

 - Dr Mikaël Martino focusses on the immune regulations of stem cells and regeneration, seeking to design regenerative medicine strategies integrating a control of the immune system.

 The South Australian node of EMBL Australia at the South Australian Health and Medical Research Institute (SAHMRI) hosts three groups supported by the University of Adelaide, University of South Australia and Flinders University.